NAVICULOCUNEIFORM JOINT ARTHRITIS

 - X-rays usually reveal narrowing of the joint surface.
 Bone spurring may develop on the top or inside of the joint.
 The joint appears to have collapsed in that region.

 - For mild cases the use of a well-molded custom molded orthotic in a running sneaker may provide some benefit.

 - May need Achilles tendon lengthening if severely contracted.

 - Moderate to severe cases that are unresponsive to conservative care usually necessitate a fusion of the naviculocuneiform joint.
-These joints can be fused with no expected long-term adverse affects.
-Can usually return to all sports and have complete recovery.
+These joints can be fused with no expected long-term adverse effects.
+Can usually return to all sports and have a complete recovery.

 The image below is that of a navicular-cuneiform dislocation.